 Get Schooled

-There is a separate minimum wage set by the federal government if tips make up a substantial part of your paycheck - like wait staff at restaurants.
-The federal “tipped minimum wage” is $2.13 per hour, meaning no matter how many tips you make in a shift, you must be paid at least $2.13 per hour by your employer.
-Just like the normal minimum wage, each state and most cities and local governments can set their own tipped wage, as well.
+There is a separate minimum wage set by the federal government if tips make up a substantial portion of a worker's paycheck (for example, if they are wait staff at a restaurant).
+The current federal “tipped minimum wage” is $2.13 per hour, meaning no matter how many tips an employee makes in a shift, they must be paid at least $2.13 per hour by their employer.
+Similar to standard minimum wage, each state, in addition to cities and counties, can set their own minimum wage laws for employees earning tips.

 Click on the map below to be taken to an interactive graphic of each state’s minimum wage and tipped minimum wage!